The-going/evlproject/content/core/_index.md

 - thread.
-As the basic execution unit, we want it to be runnable either in real-time mode or regular GPOS mode alternatively, which exactly maps to [Dovetail's]({{% relref "dovetail/pipeline/_index.md" %}}) out-of-band and inband contexts.
+As the basic execution unit, we want it to be runnable either in real-time mode or regular GPOS mode alternatively, which exactly maps to [Dovetail's]({{% relref "dovetail/pipeline/_index.md" %}}) out-of-band and in-band contexts.

 - monitor.
 This element has the same purpose than the main kernel's _futex_, which is about providing an integrated - although much